 In order to turn mare visitors to prospects, prospects to customers, and customers to ambassadors, you need to create compiling content for every stage.
 Content that will help leads learn about your industry, how your company can address their needs, and what sets you apart from your competitors.

-Splitting the customer journey into stages helps you envision topic ideas and create relevant and structured content.
+Splitting the customer journey practices into stages helps you envision topic ideas and create relevant and structured content.

 You can start with a basic content library, one that addresses each stage.
 Once you test your funnel and gather more feedback, you can begin expanding your repertoire and add more or improve existing content when the need occurs.